e-lie/renardo-website/docs/alternative_editors.md

 FoxDot editor has several drawbacks.
-Most experienced livecoders would use another option to livecode FoxDot/Renardo.
+You could use another option to livecode FoxDot/Renardo.

-You need first to start renardo in supercollider.
+You need first to start renardo in supercollider (`Renardo.start;`)

+### Pulsar Editor

-### Pulsar (quite popular in the algorave scene)
+(quite popular in the algorave scene with hydra/tidal/VEDA/sclang options)

 - Install Pulsar code editor
-- Install the kinda official `Pulsardo` extension
+- Install the official `Pulsardo` extension

-Go to the package configuration and either:
+Go to pulsardo extension configuration and either:

 - If you installed renardo as a binary:
     - Renardo Binary Path is the path to renardo binary e.g. `C:\somewhere\dir\renardo.exe` or `/home/machin/Desktop/renardo/renardo`